d4rkne55/microFramework/README.md

 ### Database

-For connecting to a database you just need to set the connection parameters in the `Base` class.
+For connecting to a database you just need to set the connection parameters in the config file.
 Like the View class, you access it via `$this->DB`.
 This framework uses [PDO](http://php.net/manual/de/book.pdo.php) by default.
 You may need to take a look at a [tutorial](https://phpdelusions.net/pdo) first.